yunjiPoly/my-personal-project/README.md

 A small project that I did in early 2022.
 A very simple web page based in Angular.
-You can click on the top icon to create your profile.
+There is a header that you can click on the top icon to create your profile.
 You can also publish a tweet including or not a photo.
 I was also curious to know how to sign in with Google/Facebook.
 I used Firebase to implement this authentication functionality.
 And I did it! !

 # Openbook